servian/aws-compute-decision-tree/README.md

 ## Flowchart

-The flowchart is created using the VS Code extension [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio-insiders-build).
+The flowcharts are created using the VS Code extension [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio-insiders-build).
 This extension enables you to create draw.io diagrams from the VS Code editor and have them automatically be saved as Scalable Vector Graphics (SVG).

 ## Changelog

+- 2.1.0:

+  - Split flowchart into individual flowcharts based on application (e.g. analytical, application, machine learning).

 - 2.0.0: